cayox/bitbot/README.md

 [![github pages](https://github.com/cayox/bitbot/actions/workflows/docs_deploy.yml/badge.svg?branch=main&event=push)](https://github.com/cayox/bitbot/actions/workflows/docs_deploy.yml)

-# bitbot
+# BitBot
 Highly customizable trading bot

 # Disclaimer
-This Project currently runs on windows only but cross platform operation will be added soon.
+This Project support currently BitTrex only.
+You can implement your own service or request a service implementation by creating an issue :)

 If you find any bug please create an issue and i will fix it as soon as possible

 # How to start